Code-Institute-Submissions/abdullahjr0-MS1/README.md

 ### User goals:
 * __First time visitor goals__
-    * As a first time visitor, I want to immediately understand what the website is about
+    * As a first time visitor, I want to immediately understand what the website is about.
-    * As a first time visitor, I want to be able to easily navigate and interact with the website
+    * As a first time visitor, I want to be able to easily navigate and interact with the website.
-    * As a first time visitor, I want to be able to view the website on several devices
+    * As a first time visitor, I want to be able to view the website on several devices.
-    * As a first time visitor, I want to feel comfortable that AJRF is providing the best services
+    * As a first time visitor, I want to feel comfortable that AJRF is providing the best services .

 * __Potential Customer__
-    * As a potential customer, I want to be able to see what others think of AJR Fitness
+    * As a potential customer, I want to be able to see what others think of AJR Fitness.
-    * As a potential customer, I want to be able to book a class, view times and/or make an enquiry
+    * As a potential customer, I want to be able to book a class, view times and/or make an enquiry.
-    * As a potential customer, I want to be able to follow AJRF on social media
+    * As a potential customer, I want to be able to follow AJRF on social media.
     * As a potential customer, I want to be able to know the location of the classes and if I can directly contact them via telephone.

 * __User expectations__

-The website should allow Users to feel satisfied with their experience regardless if they have chosen to book a course or not.

-    * The website content should be  clear and provide unambiguous information
+    * The website content should be clear and provide unambiguous information.
-    * It should immediately be evident to the user what the website is offering
+    * It should immediately be evident to the user what the website is offering.
-    * User interface is easy to navigate
+    * User interface is easy to navigate.
     * Have the ability to contact the company via email, telephone or physically showing up.
-    * Responsive design across all devices
+    * Responsive design across all devices.
+    * The website should allow for a satisfied UX.

 ## Design